contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/02_debug-discover/04_saving.md

 <a class="anchor" name="copy-as-curl"></a>
 ## Copy as cUrl

 A `Copy as cUrl` option is available in the dropdown menu of the save button.
-Click it to export your request in the standard [cURL](https://curl.haxx.se/) syntax.
+Click it to export your request in the standard <a href="https://curl.haxx.se/" target="_blank">cURL <i class="fa fa-external-link" style="font-size: 12px" aria-hidden="true"></i></a> syntax.

 <a class="anchor" name="draft"></a>